thanpolas/toddmotto.github.io/_posts/2014-06-17-minimal-angular-module-syntax-approach-using-an-iife.md

   /**
    * I can have stuff here and no other scope can see it!
    * though you can't refer to any Angular stuff like $scope
-   * but for Objects or Arrays you could get clever wiht */
+   * but for Objects or Arrays you could get clever with */

   function MainCtrl ($scope, SomeFactory) {